 Self-Monitoring, Symptom Tracking, and Isolation / Quarantine Procedures

-To facilitate self-monitoring, the university has developed Lion Health Check, a symptom tracker that each employee must complete daily (via the Rave Guardian mobile app or online at lmu.edu/lionhealthcheck) by anyone who accesses campus prior to coming to campus.
+To facilitate self-monitoring, the university has developed Lion Health Check, a symptom tracker that must be completed daily (via the Rave Guardian mobile app or online at lmu.edu/lionhealthcheck) by anyone who accesses campus prior to coming to campus.
 Lion Health Check will ask you a series of COVID-19 related questions, scripted and mandated by LA County Department of Public Health; your responses will either clear you to come to campus or instruct you not to come campus and to contact your healthcare provider and LMU’s COVID Support Team to identify next steps.

 Lion Health Check is a mobile app that can also be accessed online.
 Your responses will not be captured or stored.
 LMU’s COVID Support Team will receive notification for each individual who is denied access to campus based on their responses so that the team may provide support and additional instructions.

 - Given responses in Lion Health Check, an individual will either be approved to come to campus (with a green check and subsequent email) or prohibited from accessing campus (with a red "x" and subsequent email, including instructions and requirements).
 Students, employees, and visitors are required to stay home if they are sick or if they have been in close contact with someone suspected or confirmed to have COVID-19 in the last 14 days.

-- Employees and visitors are required to immediately leave campus if they develop COVID-19 symptoms.
+- Individuals are required to immediately leave campus if they develop COVID-19 symptoms.

 - Students, employees, and visitors who return from an international destination are required to self-quarantine for 14 days before returning to campus.

 - The Centers for Disease Control and Prevention (CDC) has found that one of the most effective ways of mitigating the spread of COVID-19 is limiting in-person contact with others, known as social distancing or physical distancing.
 The Occupational Safety and Health Authority (OSHA) similarly recommends increased social distancing when preparing workplaces to respond to COVID-19.
-In addition, the California Department of Public Health (CDPH) and Los Angeles County Department of Public Health (LACDPH) requires employers to implement social distancing measures and the use of personal protective equipment (PPE) as a condition of reopening campus.
+In addition, the California Department of Public Health (CDPH) and Los Angeles County Department of Public Health (LACDPH) requires employers to implement social distancing measures and the use of face coverings as a condition of accessing campus.

 Positive Cases on Campus